How Trump’s Ukraine call could violate campaign finance laws

 One day after Mueller told Congress it was hard to prove his awareness of the law, Trump was on the phone with Zelenskiy seeking assistance digging into allegations against the Bidens, which have not been substantiated.

-“I would like for you to do us a favor,” Trump said, later adding, “There’s a lot of talk about Biden’s son.”
+“There’s a lot of talk about Biden’s son,” Trump said.

 At one point in the conversation, he said, “I will have Mr. Giuliani give you a call and I am also going to have Attorney General (William) Barr call and we will get to the bottom of it.”